cnnrbrn/noroff-programming-foundations-content/module-2/ma.md

 // your answer for question 2 goes here

 // etc
 ```

-- Add, commit and push this file to your repo
-- Submit the repo link
+-   Submit the zipped folder